vioshyvo/team-supermoniveto/README.md

 ### Initial modelling attempts

 Some verification of the model was done with 20K random sample from the data, which was split on the training set of 10K points and a test set of 10K points.
 A first thing we tried was a MLP with one hidden layer that was using a binary bag-of-words representation (on the file `text_project.ipynb`).
-This gave 79% F-score on the test set: this was a nice baseline for us to beat with more complicated models trained with the whole data set.
+This gave 0.79 F-score on the test set: this was a nice baseline for us to beat with more complicated models trained with the whole data set.

 Experiments with combination of CNN and LSTM were done on the same 20K split that above BOW model used.
 With this little data, the best results were similar to the F-score achieved by the simple MLP.
-The best performance I got was 0.7876 and it was achieved with one 1D convolutional layer with two following Dense layers with 512 and number of classes hidden units respectively.
+The best performance out of these trials was 0.7876 and it was achieved with one 1D convolutional layer with two following Dense layers with 512 and number of classes hidden units respectively.
 The best performance for LSTM-like network was with bidirectional LSTM, where it had the same dense layers, but instead of 1D convolution it had bidirectional LSTM layer with 100 memory units.
 This achieved F-score of 0.7067.

 ### CNN

 During the testing, we quickly realized that CNN was showing much better F-score than any other models.
-As it seemed that the CNN was the way to go we experimented a lot of different sets of hyperparameters by hand (batch size, number of epochs, dimensionality of embeddings, with/without random initialisation for words not presented in Glove embedding set, number of convolutional layers, number and sizes of filters, size of dropout, with/without batch normalization, pool size, size and number of dense layers).
+As it seemed that the CNN was the way to go, we experimented a lot of different sets of hyperparameters by hand (batch size, number of epochs, dimensionality of embeddings, with/without random initialisation for words not presented in Glove embedding set, number of convolutional layers, number and sizes of filters, size of dropout, with/without batch normalization, pool size, size and number of dense layers).
 After exhaustive search for the best hyperparameters we had some idea of what would be